doanvalerie/pokemini-website/docs/implementation.md

 we keep track of the nearest Pokémon and construct an array of Pokémon that are within the user's 10-meter activation radius.
 Besides the nearest Pokémon, we delete all other Pokémon that are within the user's 10-meter activation radius.
-By doing so, we prevent multiple "fight or flee" pages from immediately rendering one after another while the user remains stationary.
-The API handler returns a payload that contains the nearest Pokémon's data and whether a "fight or flight" page should activate.
+By doing so, we prevent multiple fight-or-flee pages from immediately rendering one after another while the user remains stationary.
+The API handler returns a payload that contains the nearest Pokémon's data and whether a fight-or-flight page should activate.

 When we request for the nearest Pokémon at latitude 38.537293 and longitude -121.754578, we get the following response.
-According to the payload, the `false` indicates that this Pokémon is not within the user's 10-meter radius, so the "fight or flee" page should *not* be triggered.
+According to the payload, the `false` indicates that this Pokémon is not within the user's 10-meter radius, so the fight-or-flee page should *not* be triggered.
 The following lines include the nearest Pokémon's UUID, type, latitude, and longitude.

 ```